cmosher01/Gedcom-XY-Editor/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/9bj77kdl5y8wpwid?svg=true)](https://ci.appveyor.com/project/cmosher01/Gedcom-XY-Editor)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CVSSQ2BWDCKQ2)

-Lets you edit (x,y) coordinate postions of individuals in a GEDCOM file, graphically on a traditional drop-line chart.
+Lets you edit (x,y) coordinate positions of individuals in a GEDCOM file, graphically on a traditional drop-line chart.

 The program has a genealogically oriented *layout algorithm*, to automatically arrange the individuals by family relationships.

-It optionally allows for a “skeleton” export, with minimal identifying information for individuals, intended for *merging* into an existing GEDCOM file.
+The program optionally allows for a “skeleton” export, with minimal identifying information for individuals, intended for *merging* into an existing GEDCOM file.